Start on boot

 sudo mv mediamtx /usr/local/bin/

-sudo mv mediamtx.yml /usr/local/etc/
+sudo mv mediamtx.yml /usr/local/etc/Create a systemd service:

 sudo tee /etc/systemd/system/mediamtx.service >/dev/null << EOF